yugantara/DBMS-Covid-19-Vaccination-DBMS/README.md

 - Show particular entry

 These operations are performed using MySQL
-To show the proper implementation of each operation, a site is created.
+To show the proper implementation of each operation, a website is created using HTML, CSS, JavaScript.